Amorphea

-Amorphea are members of a taxonomic supergroup that includes the basal Amoebozoa and Obazoa.
-That latter contains the Opisthokonta, which includes the Fungi, Animals and the Choanomonada, or Choanoflagellates.
+Amorphea is a taxonomic supergroup that includes the basal Amoebozoa and Obazoa.
+That latter contains the Opisthokonta, which includes the fungi, animals and the choanoflagellates.
 The taxonomic affinities of the members of this clade were originally described and proposed by Thomas Cavalier-Smith in 2002.

-The International Society of Protistologists, the recognised body for taxonomy of protozoa, recommended in 2012 that the term Unikont be changed to Amorphea because the name "Unikont" is based on a hypothesized synapomorphy that the ISP authors and other scientists later rejected.
+The International Society of Protistologists, the recognised body for taxonomy of protozoa, recommended in 2012 that the term Unikont be changed to Amorphea because the name "Unikont" is based on a hypothesized synapomorphy that the ISOP authors and other scientists later rejected.

-It includes amoebozoa, opisthokonts, and possibly Apusozoa.
+It includes amoebozoa, opisthokonts, and apusomonads.

 Taxonomic revisions within this group

-Cavalier-Smith proposed two new phyla: Sulcozoa, which consists of the subphyla Apusozoa (Apusomonadida and Breviatea), and Varisulca, which includes the subphyla Diphyllatea, Discocelida, Mantamonadidae, Planomonadida and Rigifilida.
+Thomas Cavalier-Smith proposed a new phylum: Sulcozoa, which consists of the subphyla Apusozoa (Apusomonadida and Breviatea), and Varisulca, which includes the taxa Diphyllatea, Discocelida, Mantamonadida, Planomonadida and Rigifilida.

 Further work by Cavalier-Smith showed that Sulcozoa is paraphyletic.
 Apusozoa also appears to be paraphyletic.
 Varisulca has been redefined to include planomonads, Mantamonas and Collodictyon.
 A new taxon has been created - Glissodiscea - for the planomonads and Mantamonas.
 Again, the validity of this revised taxonomy awaits confirmation.

 Amoebozoa seems to be monophyletic with two major branches: Conosa and Lobosa.
 Conosa is divided into the aerobic infraphylum Semiconosia (Mycetozoa and Variosea) and secondarily anaerobic Archamoebae.
 Lobosa consists entirely of non-flagellated lobose amoebae and has been divided into two classes: Discosea, which have flattened cells, and Tubulinea, which has predominantly tube-shaped pseudopodia.

 Clade

 The group includes eukaryotic cells that, for the most part, have a single emergent flagellum, or are amoebae with no flagella.
 The unikonts include opisthokonts (animals, fungi, and related forms) and Amoebozoa.
 By contrast, other well-known eukaryotic groups, which more often have two emergent flagella (although there are many exceptions), are often referred to as bikonts.
-Bikonts include Archaeplastida (plants and relatives) and SAR supergroup, the Cryptista, Haptista, Telonemia and picozoa.
+Bikonts include Archaeplastida (plants and relatives) and SAR supergroup, the Cryptista, Haptista, Telonemia and Picozoa.